raffled/time_series/chapters/ch1/ch1.md

 ```

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1-1.png)

+Note the generally upward trend with minor variations.
+Variations
+increase as time goes on, as well.

+### Example 1.2 Global Warming
 Time series data is its own data type in R with a default print function